yobad/AppDevIII2024/assignments/Assignment2.md

 ### Push Notifications

 - Notifications may triggers by a server or may be triggered by a local event.
-- In this app, we will send a push notification when a local event is raised.
+- In this app, we will send a push notification when a local event is raised by the `ImapClient` indicating that the count of emails changed.

 ### Setup - Local Push Notification